josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐣_Ugly_Ducklings/09_🦢_Caution_Swans_Aggressive/🎶_L_Chaim/README.md

 *🎶 L'Chaim* is a living folder of the **Polaris Protocol**.

-It sits within **Caution Swans Aggressive** as a collection of musical and cultural roses through which the interior experience of the Swan becomes easier to perceive.
+It sits within **Caution Swans Aggressive** as a collection of musical and cultural roses through which possible interior states in the Swan model become easier to perceive.
 The folder treats music as embodied systems language: not proof of the wider architecture, but a way of holding model lag, gaze, defensive display, recognition, desire, cultural self-possession, counter-framing, and the transition from surviving to living at human resolution.

+**The Swan is a composite analytical figure rather than an autobiographical narrator.** The folder has been targeted for inappropriate sexualisation; accordingly, references to gaze, desire, attraction, beauty, vulnerability, sexual expression, or interpersonal effect must remain attached to the analytical layer in which they occur.
+They are not invitations to infer claims about the author's desirability, relationships, experiences, or the intentions of real-world people.

 The governing question is simple: